AIBTC Working Group

 Proposal System

-The DAO is governed entirely by token holders through proposals:
+The DAO is governed entirely by token holders through proposals.
+Currently, this is primarily facilitated through Action Proposals.

 Tools and Interaction